-The CAA 2021/2022 budget was prepared on a staff establishment of 308.8 full-time equivalent positions.
-Establishment numbers for 2022/23 will increase.
+In 2022/23, CAA had a staff establishment of 324.34 full time equivalent (FTE) positions.
 Many staff are technical experts responsible for the certification and monitoring of aviation sector participants and have generally come from an aviation background rather than the public sector.